Live in prod · ML-DSA-65 Patent Pending

 Partner attributed

-partner_id bound INSIDE the signed payload.
-Flip a byte, signature breaks.
+partner_id is locked INSIDE the signed payload.
+Change one byte and the signature breaks.

 06